LCAV/pylocus/README.rst

 Documentation
 *************

+See the tutorials folder for some exmaple scripts on how to use this package.
+More scripts will be added soon.

-Documentation can be found on ReadTheDocs: http://pylocus.readthedocs.org/en/latest/
+This is a constantly growing package and documentation is work-in-progress.
+The current version can be found on ReadTheDocs: http://pylocus.readthedocs.org/en/latest/